erinbuckels/starter-academic/content/project/itroll-questionnaire/index.md

 tags:
   - Trolling
 ---
 **Description:** The iTroll questionnaire is a self-report measure of online trolling tendencies.
-It contains 12 items to assess trolling enjoyment, attitudes toward trolling, and troll identity.

 **Instructions:** Here are some questions about your attitudes toward online trolling.
 Please rate your level of agreement or disagreement with each statement using a 5-point scale: